-ADAMA’s new Plemax® will give you a good-looking head
+ADAMA’s new Plemax® – for a good-looking head

 Editorial written by Adama for the Summer 2020/2021 Seasons Magazine.